Satisfactory Academic Progress

 Although FHSU offers an academic clemency under certain conditions, federal student aid regulations make no provisions for such institution-based academic renewal programs.
 Consequently, the Financial Assistance Office must determine a student’s satisfactory academic progress status premised on all historical units attempted, units completed, and grades earned irrespective of the university’s Academic Clemency program.

-Previously passed courses may be repeated only once to be considered in egistraction level for financial aid eligibility and disbursement.
+Previously passed courses may be repeated only once to be considered in enrollment level for financial aid eligibility and disbursement.
 All attempts are considered in the pace computation.

 (Part C) Graduate Student Standards